-Similarly, petitioner did not meet the statutory requirements to be granted a post-dispositional improvement period.
+Similarly, petitioner did not meet the statutory requirements for a post-dispositional improvement period.
 West Virginia Code § 49-4-610(3)(D) provides that a circuit court may only grant an additional improvement period following the expiration of the initial period if "the [parent] has experienced a substantial change in circumstances.
 Further, the [parent] shall demonstrate that due to that change in circumstances, the [parent] is likely to fully participate in the improvement period."
 In this case, petitioner never expressed a change in circumstances from the post-adjudicatory improvement period.
-Although petitioner continued to express a willingness to participate in substance abuse treatment at the final dispositional hearing, he never took any action to seek treatment following his detoxification program.
-Accordingly, the circuit court could not grant petitioner's motion for a post-dispositional improvement period due to petitioner's failure to demonstrate a substantial change in circumstances.
+In fact, on appeal, petitioner does not argue that she experienced a substantial change in circumstances.
+Rather, the evidence showed that petitioner continued to indicate her willingness to participate in long-term substance abuse treatment without any action to initiate the same.
+Accordingly, the circuit court properly denied petitioner's motion for a post-dispositional improvement period due to petitioner's failure to demonstrate a substantial change in circumstances.

-Finally, petitioner's unwillingness to participate in rehabilitative services supported the finding that there was no reasonable likelihood that the conditions of neglect or abuse could be substantially corrected in the near future.4 West Virginia Code § 49-4-604(b)(6) provides that circuit courts are to terminate parental rights upon findings that "there is no reasonable likelihood that the conditions of neglect or abuse can be substantially corrected in the near future" and that termination is necessary for the welfare of the children.
-Further, West Virginia Code § 49-4-604(c)(3) provides that situations in which there is "no reasonable likelihood that conditions of neglect or abuse can be substantially corrected" include one in which the abusing parent has not responded to or followed through with a reasonable family case plan or other rehabilitative efforts of social, medical, mental health or other rehabilitative agencies designed to reduce or prevent the abuse or neglect of the child, as
+Finally, petitioner's failure to participate in rehabilitative services supported the finding that there was no reasonable likelihood that the conditions of neglect or abuse could be substantially corrected in the near future.
+West Virginia Code § 49-4-604(b)(6) provides that circuit courts are to terminate parental rights upon findings that "there is no reasonable likelihood that the conditions of neglect or abuse can be substantially corrected in the near future" and that termination is necessary for the welfare of the children.
+Further, West Virginia Code § 49-4-604(c)(3) provides that situations in which there is "no reasonable likelihood that conditions of neglect or abuse can be substantially corrected" include one in which the abusing parent has not responded to or followed through with a reasonable family case plan or other rehabilitative efforts of social, medical, mental health or other rehabilitative agencies designed to reduce or prevent the abuse or neglect of the child, as evidenced by the continuation or insubstantial diminution of conditions which threatened the health, welfare, or life of the child.